Showing posts with label film. Show all posts

 Many early 20th century houses in Vicksburg were built on steep hillsides.
 The roads ran along the top of the ridges, and cottages had their front doors at street level.
 The backs were perched over the slope, supported by wood posts.
 These lots can not be redeveloped once the house is condemned and torn down.
 This results in Vicksburg becoming less densely developed over time.
 But yet the city still needs to maintain roads and utilities.
 Therefore, maintenance remain high but is supported by fewer properties that generate property tax revenue.

 Summary.
-Plus-X was a nice film.
+Plus-X was a refined traditional cubic-grain film.
 Fuji Acros, my normal 100 film, looks different and is finer grain.
-But I would not hesitate to use Plus-X when I wanted to use a mid-speed emulsion.
-I wish it were still available.
+But I would not hesitate to use Plus-X if I wanted a mid-speed emulsion.
+I wish it were still available fresh.
+Ilford's FP-4, which is current, is probably similar to Plus-X. I last used FP-4 in the 1980s and need to try it again.

 Appendix